ai-analytics-jlu-ws25-26/.github/profile/README.md

 We will use **Git** for version control (install instructions [here](https://git-scm.com/downloads)) and **GitHub** for hosting and collaboration (create an account [here](https://github.com/join)).
 While this course is not focused on Git, basic Git operations like cloning repositories will be part of this course.

 Beyond this course, I highly recommend learning Git for your own projects.
-Git helps you track changes, collaborate efficiently, and supports open science and reproducibility.
+Git helps you track changes, collaborate efficiently, and support open science and reproducibility.
 Many journals now require reproducible research, and GitHub simplifies this with direct integrations to the journals' submission platforms.
 Personally, I host all my research code, teaching materials, and even my website on GitHub.

 ## FAQ